Surfer SEO is one of the best data-driven tools to help improve your content ranking.

 Surfer SEO uses something called “Correlational on-page SEO” to offer most of its suggestions.

 This basically means correlating success on the SERP with on-page elements like content length, keyword distribution, and more.

 The Rise of Correlational On-page SEO

-Historically, SEO’s have been following “one size fits all” Onpage SEO rules.
+Historically, SEOs have followed “one size fits all” Onpage SEO rules.

 And for the most part, it has worked fine for years while Google was still displaying 10 blue links on each search query.

-But as time has passed, Google has started to branch out of its one size fits all algorithm and now tends to prefer different types of content depending on the query the user typed.
+But as time passed, Google started to branch out of its one size fits all algorithm and now tends to prefer different types of content depending on the query.

-Additionally, with the raise of user metrics collection, they have been able to tell which content does better for each query.
+Additionally, with the raise in user metrics collection, they have been able to tell which content does better for each query.